jordancccac/fall21python2_jc/Hunting_Analytics/README.md

      2. What is the average accident rate of hunting events over the period in question?
      This may help quantify the inherent risk of hunting.

+     3. Find the states with the highest and lowest numbers of accidents, and then compare their safety rules and regulations (after controlling for the number of hunting events).

+     4. Miscellaneous Analytics: other factors can be analyzed, including casualty rate, animal hunted, and tree-stand involvement, to help illuminate the safety-status of hunting.

 ### Program Design and Functionality